‘People who were already struggling to make ends meet … were the hardest hit’ by storm

 Before March, when the pandemic shut down the country’s economy, hundreds of Iowans struggled to put food on their tables.
 Since the outbreak of the novel coronavirus, nearly 1 in 5 Iowans have experienced food insecurity, an estimated 67% increase since March, according to Feeding America, a network of 200 food banks across the country.

-Monday’s storm, which the National Weather Service reported had wind gusts of up to 103 miles an hour in some parts of the state, exacerbated the issue.
+Last week’s storm, which the National Weather Service reported had wind gusts of up to 103 mph in some parts of the state, exacerbated the issue.

 “It’s the people who were already struggling to make ends meet that were the hardest hit,” said Michelle Book, president and CEO of Food Bank of Iowa.
 “We have seen a big increase in orders coming from our pantry partners that are located in the storm zone, and many of them are without power as well.”

-Urban Dreams, located at 601 Forest Ave., was among the entities that lost power, and as of late this morning it had not yet been restored.
+Urban Dreams, located at 601 Forest Ave., was among the entities that lost power.
 The community service organization had three refrigerators filled with food when the power went out.
-On Monday, with help from community members, the food was distributed throughout the area, Knox said.
+The day of the storm, with help from community members, the food was distributed throughout the area, Knox said.

 The Food Bank of Iowa didn’t lose power to its 55,000-square-foot warehouse where thousands of tons of meat and other foods are stored.
 However, it did lose phone and internet service, which is how the more than 600 agencies the group distributes food to place orders.